 - Sow cool season crops direct sow outside: grow carrots, parsnips, lettuce, arugula, radishes, green onions, spinach and orach, beets, turnips, swiss chard, mustard greens, and bok choi.

 - Transplant kale, swiss chard, collards, broccoli, cilantro.
 Plant early and main-crop potatoes.

 - Look after baby chicks, adjust the old flock with the new.

 - Start transplants of peppers & tomatoes, basil.

 - Build a front garden gate & trellis over entrance.
 Build trellis to join up with the fence for scarlet runner beans.

 - Add more mulch to the garlic & other garden beds.

 - Be thankful & eat the wild free food as our spring detox greens (wild nettle, dandelions..)
 Forage for: wild nettles, dandelion greens, dandelion flowers (make tempura, wine?), dandelion root, lambs quarters.
 Dehydrate wild nettle, dandelion roots for tea.

 - Get the outdoor composting pile going again.

 - Call around tree service companies and ask for wood chips to use in paths as mulch.
-Mulch all pathways with woodchips.
+Use wood chip mulch for all pathways.

-- Harden off early spring crops and transplant them under protection of polytunnel or hoop houses.
+- Harden off early spring crops and transplant them under protection of a polytunnel greenhouse or hoop house.

 - Mid-end of the month start winter and summer squash, melons, basil and beans (the latter apparently doesn’t transplant well but I’ve never had a problem).